 by Christopher M. Halleron

-For the past six years, Hoboken has spent the first Saturday of March wringing its hands and clutching its pearls over the shenanigans that have come to be known as LepreCon.
+For the past six years, Hoboken has spent the first Saturday of March wringing its hands and clutching its pearls over the shenanigans and public safety hazards that have now come to be known as LepreCon.

 In 2012, the City of Hoboken demanded that the Parade Committee move the parade to a weekday, to curb such incidents.
 The Parade Committee opted not to do it.
 Whether “the City cancelled the parade” or the “Parade Committee cancelled the Parade” is up for interpretation.